abelokopytov/spot/README.md

 Test smartphone is connected to the notebook with WiFi.
 Test smertphone's screen is the extension of notebook screen with the help of the SpaceDesk driver (https://spacedesk.net/).
-The program spot4_4cm.html shoulf be run on the experimenter's notebook.
+The program spot_rgb.html or spot_hsv.html should be run on the experimenter's notebook.
-Its child window then should be moved to the Test smertphone screen and changed to full-screen mode.
+It's child window then should be moved to the Test smartphone screen and changed to full-screen mode.
-In the case of foveal matching experimeter runs program variant spot4_4cm_left.html (it shows test stimulus at the left side of the smartphone screen).
+In the case of foveal matching experimeter runs variant of the program called spot_rgb_left.html (it shows test stimulus at the left side of the smartphone screen).
 The program allows to select primary stimulus color (0 - Red, 1- Green; 2 - Blue), its brightness, start/stop flickering.

 For the program to work one need to do 2 things: